By using this site, you agree to the Privacy Policy and Terms of Use.

 • Systematic contact tracing within 21 days of exposure, combined with dedicated isolation facilities, remains the primary containment strategy

-• Regional and international coordination through WHO frameworks is essential to prevent further spread across East and Central African borders
+• Regional and international coordination is essential to prevent further spread across East and Central African borders

 Frequently asked questions